 Restorative Dentists in Towson, MD

-Dr. Ousborne and Dr. Esterson have a wide breadth of knowledge when it comes to restorative dentistry.
-As expert prosthodontists, they have expanded our restorative dentistry services to ensure we can help all of our patients revitalize their smiles following dental damage or tooth loss.
-Together, they will help you come up with a restorative dentistry treatment plan that best meets your needs.
-The following are potential restorative dentistry services that we offer in our Towson, MD dentist office.
+Dr. Ousborne and Dr. Esterson have a wide breadth of knowledge of restorative dentistry.
+As expert prosthodontists, they have expanded our restorative dentistry services to ensure we can help all of our patients restore their teeth after dental damage or tooth loss.
+Together, they will help you develop a restorative dentistry treatment plan that best meets your needs.
+The following are potential restorative dentistry services that we offer in our Towson, MD, dentist office.

 Dental Bridges

 Dental bridges are a quick, cost-effective, and minimally invasive approach to replacing one or more missing teeth.
-Utilizing the support of your surrounding teeth, the bridgework is held securely in place of the missing teeth.
+Traditional bridges can use the support of your surrounding teeth or implants to hold bridgework is held securely in place of the missing teeth.

 Dental Crowns

-Dental crowns are prosthetic caps designed to fit over the foundational core of your natural tooth.
-They are a great option for patients who have experienced a severe chip or crack within their smile.
-The dental crown aesthetically and functionally replaces the damaged tooth while allowing patients to avoid the need for a tooth extraction.
+Dental crowns are prosthetic tooth caps designed to fit over the foundational core of your natural tooth.
+They’re a great option for patients who have experienced a severe chip or crack within their smile.
+The dental crown aesthetically and functionally replaces the damaged tooth and can cover damaged and worn teeth to avoid the need for a tooth extraction.

 Dental Implants